Rittie-y/data-analytics-portfolio/README.md

 # Data-analytics-portfolio
-Hi, I'm **Heritage Obideyi**
+Hi, I'm **Heritage Obideyi**.
 A **Data Analyst** skilled in Excel, PowerBI and Data storytelling.
-This portfolio highlights projects where i clean, analyse, and visualise data to extract insights and help make informed decisions.
+This portfolio highlights projects where I clean, analyse, and visualise data to extract insights and help make informed decisions.

 ---